kevinding0218/InterviewDocuments/Q and A/System Design/Design A Twitter.md

 		- Post / Share a tweet
 		- Timeline / News Feed
 		- Follow / Unfollow a user
-	- Sort them and pick up the core feature
+	- Sort them and pick up the core feature as you cannot design everything in such a short time
+		- Post a Tweet
+		- Timeline
+		- News Feed
+		- Follow / Unfollow a user
+		- Register / Login
 - Service
 	- Split / Application / Module
 - Storage